This text is translated into Russian by google automatic human level neural machine.

 On the unique transit potential of the region - in an interview with the governor of the Khabarovsk Territory Vyacheslav Shport

-- Vyacheslav Ivanovich, you have repeatedly stressed the convenient geostrategic position of the Khabarovsk Territory.
-What competitive advantages does the region have for the development of transport routes and logistics, to increase the flow of goods to the APR countries?
+- Vyacheslav Ivanovich, you have repeatedly emphasized the convenient geostrategic position of the Khabarovsk Territory.
+What competitive advantages does the region have for the development of transport routes and logistics, for increasing freight traffic to the APR countries?

 - Our region is not just convenient, but also a truly advantageous location.
 Its territory is located in the geographical center of the Far East.
 It intersects the automobile, river, air and sea routes, pass the main pipelines and railways.

-At the same time Khabarovsk Krai has long "grown" from the concept of the buffer zone.
-Today, without straining it can be called a contact zone - both domestic and international.
-This is especially important in the light of the new economic policy pursued by the country's leadership in the east of Russia.
-After all, the outstripping socio-economic development of the district also implies its integration into the Asia-Pacific region.
-And then it's a sin not to use the colossal transit opportunities of the Khabarovsk Territory.
+At the same time, the Khabarovsk Territory has long "grown" from the concept of a buffer zone.
+Today it can be called a contact zone without any exaggeration - both domestic and international.
+This is especially important in light of the new economic policy being pursued by the country's leadership in eastern Russia.
+After all, the priority social and economic development of the district also presupposes its integration into the Asia-Pacific region.
+And here it is a sin not to use the colossal transit possibilities of the Khabarovsk Territory.